hayate891/RogueBoxAdventures/README.md

  *"Roguelike is a subgenre of role-playing video games, characterized by procedural generation of game levels, turn-based gameplay, tile-based graphics, permanent death of the player-character, and typically based on a high fantasy narrative setting."*

-But RBA doesn't cover all of this points.
+But RBA doesn't strictly cover all of these points.

 * It definitely features procedural generated levels.
 The whole gameworld is generated randomly for every new game.
-* It's gameplay is turn-based but the player has only a limited time to make the next turn (2sec) otherwise the game will go on
+* It's gameplay is turn-based but the player has only a limited time to make the next turn (2sec) otherwise the game will go on.
+Still there is an option to turn a completely turn-based gameplay.
-* It uses tile-based graphics (but no ASCII graphics like classic Roguelikes)
+* It uses tile-based graphics (but no ASCII graphics like classic Roguelikes).
-* It is possible to play with permanent death but it isn't necessary
+* It has an option to play with permanent death (roguelike mode) but it is not required.
 * There are monsters like orcs and dryades and items like magic scrolls and weapons inside RBA.
-So yes, it has got some kind of high fantasy setting
+So yes, it has got some kind of high fantasy setting.

 Sandbox games on the other hand are a special kind of open-world-game which is about the interaction between the player and the game-world.
 Everything is about changing the gameworld.

 RBA is definitely a game about changing the gameworld by interacting with it.
 So you can call it a sandbox game with some rogue-like elements...
 ...Or you simply can call it a RogueBox-game.

+## What's the story behind the game?
+Be patient... it'll come soon :)

 ## Were can I get the game?
 On witch platforms does it run?
 You can download a build of RBA at: [https://themightyglider.itch.io/roguebox-adventures](https://themightyglider.itch.io/roguebox-adventures)